 Not currently.
-The withholding guidance issued on January 11, 2018 is designed to work with existing Form W-4s that employees have on file.
-Note that the Internal Revenue Service (the "IRS") is working on revising the Form W-4 to more fully reflect the Act, and it intends to provide additional guidance as it becomes available.
-Note that by using withholding allowances under current Form W-4s (which are based on the assumption that exemptions were not repealed by the Act), many employees may be under-withheld when they file their 2018 tax returns in 2019 due to the fact that the new withholding tables are used.
+The withholding guidance issued on January 11 is designed to work with existing Form W-4s that employees have on file.
+Note that the Internal Revenue Service (IRS) is working on revising the Form W-4 to more fully reflect the Act, and the IRS intends on providing additional guidance on that as it becomes available.
+By using withholding allowances under current Form W-4s (which are based on the assumption that exemptions were not repealed by the Act), many employees may be under withheld when they file their 2018 tax returns in 2019 due to the fact that the new withholding tables are used.